Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Method

 \section{Method}

-We first expose the observations on the training process over unlearnable samples and propose two insights on the learning process of models trained on unlearnable samples (Sec.~\ref{insight}).
-Then, based on these insights, we propose progressive staged training (ST), the first effective training framework to make unlearnable samples learnable.
-We further propose Activation Cluster Measurement (\textit{ACM}), an indicator to identify whether or not the entire model is overfitting.
-We also investigate a special color space transformation (color-jitter and gray-scale) that promotes the performance of ST. The overall pipeline of ST to defeat unlearnable samples is presented in Sec.~\ref{sft}.
+In this section, we first present our observations and insights into the training process involving unlearnable examples.
+Our findings reveal two key insights into the learning process of models trained on unlearnable examples.
+Building upon these insights, we introduce Progressive Staged Training (ST), a novel training framework that learns image semantic features from unlearnable examples.
+We further propose Activation Cluster Measurement (\textit{ACM}), a novel determinant employed to ascertain whether the comprehensive model is succumbing to learning unlearnable perturbation features.